jbu313mlb92ome8w/MeshCLI_Batch/README.md

 ### Background
 I could not get the flasher or config web apps to work using the Chromimium borwser.
 Instead I had to confiure my nodes manually over serial. <sub>I think they didn't work because they require google and that is blocked on my network.
 Those apps spam them alot.<sub><br/>
-I also had to revert firmware versions on all of my devices, including one on my roof.
+<br/>I also had to revert firmware versions on all of my devices, including one on my roof.
 Having this script up there and being able to revert the firmware and configure it with a few key presses was nice, instead of having to type them all in.

 ## Usage
 - Place meshcli_batch.sh and all needed files in the same directory.